 - Working effectively with a wide range of stakeholders associated with health-related teaching.

 Kim has expertise in introducing undergraduate students to sociological thinking.
-She has particular experience delivering health sociology to health practitioner students, including paramedicine, nursing, public health, and medicine students.
+She has particular experience delivering health sociology to health profession students, including paramedicine, nursing, public health, and medicine students.
 Kim has been invited to teach visual methods to postgraduate students at the Arctic University of Norway and the Australian National University.

 - Aboriginal and Torres Strait Islander Health and Wellbeing (CNA156)